+Once the correct access code has been entered, the display will be as shown.
 The panel will provide an exit delay period, also indicated by keypad beeps, for you to exit the premises without causing an alarm.
-You can restart the exit delay once by pressing the Away button before the exit delay expires.
 Exit through the door indicated by your installer as the Exit/Entry door.

-Enter Disarm
+Enter Code to Disarm System This message will be displayed once the exit delay expires and the system is fully armed.

-This message will be displayed once the exit delay expires and the system is fully armed.
+WARNING Bypass Active

-WARNING Bypass Active If this message appears, be aware of which zones are bypassed and why (see "Zone Bypassing" on page 10).
+If this message appears, be aware of which zones are bypassed and why (see "Zone Bypassing" on page 11).
 NOTE: If you arm the system with a zone bypassed or with a trouble present, your security protection is reduced.